Abadrausar/nanofort/Rubble/other/Rubble Basics.md

 	}

 Addon packs may have "canonical names" by specifying a "Name" field.
-If any attempt is made to load the pack under a different name (for example if the local zip file has a different name or a different addon pack lists it in their "Dependencies" under a different name) then Rubble will abort loading and exit.
-For this reason names should only be set for addon packs that are intended for use as libraries.
+If any attempt is made to load the pack under a different name (for example if the local zip file has a different name) then Rubble will abort loading and exit.
+For this reason names should only be set for addon packs where using the proper name matters.
 By forcing your pack to have a certain name you can prevent users from accidentally loading multiple copies of the same addons (which will also cause Rubble to abort).
-Loading multiple copies is not worth worrying about unless your pack is intended for loading via addon pack "Dependencies" keys.

-URLs for the "Update" and "Dependencies" keys needs to be direct HTTP downloads and they *must* be complete.
-For example `www.example.com/somefile.zip` will not work, use `http://www.example.com/somefile.zip`.

-1. The URL *must* always remain *constant* to enable the automatic update of your addon.
-This makes it a very bad idea to include the addon version in the download URL (by, for example, including it in the addon pack file name).
-2. The URL must be to a direct download of the file, this effectively rules out most file upload services.
-3. You must be able to upload a new version of the file without changing the URL, this rules out most of the upload services that point 2 doesn't rule out.

-Luckily DFFD is compatible with all three of these points, so use that.
-After all DFFD is dedicated entirely to Dwarf Fortress and has no annoying advertisements (a massive plus considering the state of most other file hosts now-days).

-Currently the only valid protocol is HTTP (HTTPS should also work).
-I have never personally tested this with anything other than a server running on local host.
+You should set this if your pack will be listed on a content server.

+It is very important that you include version information for your addon pack if you want it to work properly with content servers.
+This information is used to decide which listing is newer if you have more than one for a particular addon pack.

 If you want to prevent an addon pack from updating it is possible to list it in "addons/update_blacklist.txt".